Undergraduate

 The experience and technical expertise you’ll gain will put you in high demand when it’s time to enter the job market in this fast-moving industry.

-with a paid year in industry
+• Paid year in industry option

-of students in work or further study 15 months after graduating 1
+in work or further study 15 months after graduating 1

 • Compete in events